langurmonkey/website-source/content/blog/2021/procedural-planetary-surfaces.md

 type = "post"
 +++

-I have recently implemented a procedural generation system for planetary surfaces and moons into [Gaia Sky](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky).
-In this post, I ponder about different methods and techniques I have used to this purpose.
-The following image shows a procedurally generated planet using the process described in this article.
+I have recently implemented a procedural generation system for planetary surfaces into [Gaia Sky](https://zah.uni-heidelberg.de/gaia/outreach/gaiasky).
+In this post, I ponder about different methods and techniques for procedurally generating planets that *look* just right and explain the process behind it in somewhat detail.
+This is a rather technical post, so be warned.
+As a teaser, the following image shows a planet generated using the processes described in this article.

 {{< fig src="/img/2021/12/procedural-surfaces/teaser-s.png" link="/img/2021/12/procedural-surfaces/teaser.png" title="Left: a wide view of a procedurally generated planet.
 Right: the same planet viewed from the surface." class="fig-center" width="60%" loading="lazy" >}}